SITXFSA001 Use hygienic practices for food safety

 7. Food can become contaminated in 3 ways.
 Connect the correct cause for contamination to the relevant type of contamination:

 8. Provide 5 examples of common sources of food contamination relevant to your area of training (for example food and beverage, cookery or accommodation services):

 9. Provide 4 examples of common causes of cross-contamination relevant to your area of training

-10. On your rostered day off at Futura restaurant you suffered from diarrhoea and vomiting.
+10. On your restored day off at Futura restaurant you suffered from diarrhea and vomiting.
 In the morning you feel better and you decide to go work.
 What are your responsibilities under the Food Act?

 11. List 2 examples of ramifications of poor hygiene standards in an establishment: